visoca/SNP-and-genotype-calling/docs/pca.md

 dev.off()
 ```

-Now we will use an alternative method using the genotype covariance matrix:
+Now we will use an alternative method using the genotype covariance matrix (which results in a N x N matrix, being N the individuals):
 ```R
 ## calculate N x N genotype covariance matrix
 gmn<-apply(genotypes[,-(1:3)],1,mean)